 1.11.
 Does your medical school curriculum address the reproductive health effects of industry-related environmental toxins (e.g. air pollution, pesticides)?
 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.
+Score explanation: the community medicine lecture briefly discuss the correlation between

-Score explanation: The 'Community Medicine' lecture briefly discussed the correlation between environmental hazards and toxins leading to cancers of the reproductive system.
-Lectures on specific diseases like endometrial, vaginal, and cervical cancer covered in Obstetrics and Gynaecology also briefly covered this topic.
-A lecture in forensic medicine also discussed the effect of pesticides and other toxins on women of reproductive age.
+Score explanation: the community medicine lecture briefly discuss the correlation between environmental hazards and toxins, leading to cancer of the reproductive system lectures and specific diseases like vagina and cervical Cancer covered in obstetric and gynaecology also covered briefly the topic lecture in forensic medicine.
+Also discuss the effect of pesticides and other toxins on women of reproductive age